Wilhelm Foerster Observatory: Extension of the observatory (1970–1990)

 From 1973 to 1986, broadcast journalist and space expert Harro Zimmer served as a board member of the association.
 He was one of its founding members and participated in the US Moonwatch program in a leading position in the observations of satellite orbits.

 The Berlin astronomer and university lecturer Fritz Hinderer held numerous practical courses for his students in the 1980s with the help of the association's technical facilities.

 Starting in 1982, a special solar telescope was built.
 This is located on the roof of the planetarium annex.
 It is used for projection of the solar image onto the planetarium dome.
-In 1988, the instrument is put into operation.
+The instrument was put into operation in 1988.

 The astrophysicist Erwin Sedlmayr was a member of the advisory board of the board of directors of the Wilhelm Foerster Observatory, of which he was later appointed honorary member.
 Since the 1980s, many of his students have been trained at the technical facilities of the planetarium and observatory.

 A fire on May 10, 1988 destroyed the copper roof and seating of the planetarium dome.
 The technical equipment was saved to safety.
 In November 1988, repair work of the fire damage was completed.

 On December 15, 1990, the handover of the Ritchey-Chrétien Telescope (RCT) took place.
 In September 1996, a general overhaul of the Bamberg refractor began by the 4H-Jena engineering company.
 The rededication of the restored refractor took place on August 30, 1997.
 A cable fire destroyed the image processing equipment in the mirror dome of the observatory on August 18, 1996.

 On October 22, 1997 the WFS celebrated its 50th anniversary.
 Since July 1, 2016 the observatory belongs to the Stiftung Planetarium Berlin.